Loreck-SWGOH/SWGOH-Mod-Squad/README.md

 ## Create Developmental/Run-time Environments

 The environments for this web application are contained in Docker instances.
 Docker instances are computer processes that run on your PC.
-These processes are actually 'images' that are pre-loaded with the software needed to run the app's Python code and interact with the app's databases.
+These processes are 'images' that are pre-loaded with the software needed to run the app's Python code and interact with the app's databases.
 The other method would be to load database servers and clients on your PC.
 Using the Docker instance(s) obviates the need for software bloat on your PC.

 All instructions and files needed to create the Docker instances are contained in the docker directory of this repository.
-Follow the [instructions](docker/README.md) in that directory to install and set up your Docker instance.
+Follow the [instructions](docker/README.md) in that repository directory to install and set up your Docker instance.

+## Code Development

+Visual Studio Code (VS Code) is the recommended IDE for this project, though you are free to use the IDE of your choice.
+If you choose another IDE you'll want the capabilities of remote development, Linux shell exectution, and Python code development.

+Follow these [instructions](https://code.visualstudio.com/) to install VS Code.
+Start VS Code and install the following extensions (from the left side menus):

+* Remote Development (Microsoft)
+* Python (Microsoft)

 ## Running/Stopping the Website